 When iron needs increase

 People’s needs for iron can vary depending on their situation.
-For example, women who are pregnant or breast feeding have a greater need for iron, as do menstruating women, particularly those with heavy blood loss.
+Women who are pregnant or breast feeding have a greater need for iron, as do menstruating women, particularly those with heavy blood loss.
 Children and teenagers who are growing fast and older adults because of changes to their metabolic rate.
 And babies who are not breast-feeding will need to drink iron-fortified milk and first stage foods should also be fortified with iron.

-Some people may not be absorbing enough iron from their food (3).
+Some people may not be absorbing enough iron from their food.
 For example, those suffering from intestinal diseases such as Crohn's disease or celiac disease, or have undergone intestinal surgery such as having had a gastric bypass.
 Furthermore, vegetarians or vegans not eating a carefully balanced diet may find it difficult obtaining enough iron since the amount of iron the body can absorb from plants is lower than for meat.

 Symptoms of iron deficiency